 The accounts are supported by the Statement of Accounting Policies and by various notes to the accounts.

-This set of accounts includes any necessary updates or presentation of the notes from the Code to match the format and layout recommended by CIPFA.
+Following a decluttering exercise with external audit the Statement of Accounts for 2014/15 were presented in a different format to previous years.
+This order has continued for 2015/16 with any necessary updates from the Code or presentation of the notes changed to match the format and layout recommended by CIPFA.

-The Council's accounts for the year 2015/16 are set out on pages 8 to 65 and have been prepared in accordance with the Code of Practice on Local Authority Accounting.
+The Council's accounts for the year 2015/16 are set out on pages 8 to 72 and have been prepared in accordance with the Code of Practice on Local Authority Accounting.
 The Code has been endorsed by the Local Authority Association and the Accounting Standards Board.
 The statements provide a concise picture of the Council's financial position for the year ended 31 March 2016.